ccbogel/QualCoder/README.md

 This project has been tested under Ubuntu 22.04 and Windows 10/11.
 It has been used on MacOS and various Linux distros.
 Instructions and other information are available here: https://qualcoder.wordpress.com/ and on the [Github Wiki](https://github.com/ccbogel/QualCoder/wiki).

-It is best to download the Current Release form the Releases page.
-Occassional errors can occur in this latest code.
+It is best to download the Current Release from the Releases page.

 If you like QualCoder please buy me a coffee ...